-EDU 513 LIBERAL ARTS ENRICHMENT: POLITICS & ECONOMICS 3 credit hours This is the required Liberal Arts Enrichment for all pre-administration candidates.
+EDU 513 LIBERAL ARTS ENRICHMENT: POLITICS & ECONOMICS 3 credit hours

+This is the required Liberal Arts Enrichment for all pre-administration candidates.

 This course is an in-depth study of the political and economic structures as they affect the educational process focusing on federal, state and local levels of government.
-3 credit hours

-EDU 514 INSTRUCTIONAL TECHNOLOGY Required of all candidates
+EDU 514 INSTRUCTIONAL TECHNOLOGY